Is it worth getting an eSIM for Pakistan?

 The convenience factor is huge in Pakistan specifically.
 Buying a physical SIM card from Jazz, Telenor, or Zong requires visiting a store with your passport, providing a copy of your visa, and completing biometric fingerprint verification.
 The process can take 30 minutes or more, and you'll need to understand enough Urdu or find an English-speaking staff member.
 For short trips or business visits, an eSIM skips all of this entirely.

 The cost difference matters too.
-UK travelers using their normal mobile plan in Pakistan often face daily roaming charges.
+UK travellers using their normal mobile plan in Pakistan often face daily roaming charges.
 As a rough guide based on standard pay-as-you-go rates from major UK networks:

 - EE: around £6 per day for roaming in Pakistan